JackKelly/light-speed-io/design.md

     - BUT!
 In cases where the user has not requested any processing, then the worker threads are redundant???
 Maybe we simply don't spin up any worker threads, in that case?
 Although, actually, we still need to check each completion queue entry for errors, I think?
 Maybe threads would be useful for that???
 And, for the MVP, maybe we should always spin up threads, so we don't have to worry about a separate code path for the "no processing" case?

 Assuming we do have to keep track of how many entries...
+UPDATE, DON'T NEED TO KEEP TRACK OF HOW MANY ENTRIES ARE IN FLIGHT
 ```rust
 use std::sync::mpsc::channel;